HSBNE-Archive/Policy/Rules/Rules.md

         matters, resolutions and other proceedings of each general meeting are entered in a minute book or saved electronically in an online resource at a place agreeable to and accessible to all of the membership.
-    2. To ensure the accuracy of the minutes—
+    2. To ensure the accuracy of the minutes -

         1.  the minutes of each general meeting must be signed by the chairperson of the meeting, or the chairperson of the next general